-To initiate the procedure, the candidate obtains an Application Packet and completes the "Intent to Apply for Admission to Teacher Education" form.
+1. To initiate the procedure, the candidate obtains an Application Packet and completes the "Intent to Apply for Admission to Teacher Education" form.
 The packet is available from the Department of Education Office.
-Completed forms must be submitted, or e-mailed, to the Education Office by the following deadlines:
+Completed forms must be submitted, or e-mailed, to Joanne.Rutherford@glenville.edu in the Education Office by the following deadlines: